-After adjusting but before running, check that the concave cannot hit the drum when the concave hand adjusting lever is released from the top notch and pulled up as far as it will go, ie. until it his the stop.
-If when this is carried out the concave touches the drum rasp bars when the machine is rotated by hand, it is necessary to adjust the stop on the concave, adjusting lever to prevent it from going up so high.
+After adjusting but before running, check that the concave cannot hit the drum when the concave hand adjusting lever is released from the top notch and pulled up as far as it will go, i.e.. until it hits the stop.

+If when this is carried out the concave touches the drum rasp bars, it is necessary to adjust the stop on the concave, adjusting lever to prevent it from going up so high.
 The stop is often a bolt in the top of the lever ratchet plate.